-Nikon D1 versus Nikon D4
+Nikon D1 vs D4

-The Nikon D1 and the Nikon D4 are two professional cameras that were officially introduced, respectively, in June 1999 and January 2012.
+The Nikon D1 and the Nikon D4 are two professional cameras that were announced, respectively, in June 1999 and January 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D1) and a full frame (D4) sensor.
-The D1 has a resolution of 2.6 megapixel, whereas the D4 provides 16.2 MP.
+The D1 has a resolution of 2.6 megapixels, whereas the D4 provides 16.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D4 is somewhat larger (5 percent) than the Nikon D1.
 Moreover, the D4 is markedly heavier (22 percent) than the D1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D4) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D1).
 You can compare the optics available in the Nikon Lens Catalog.